zecure/shadowd.zecure.org/content/overview/introduction.md

 ### Supported Languages

-Shadow Daemon strives to be a single solution for all popular web languages that considers every characteristic feature and behaviour.
+Shadow Daemon strives to be a single solution for all popular web languages that considers every characteristic behaviour.
 At the moment the following programming languages are supported:

  * PHP
  * Perl
  * Python

-Additional connectors are planned and will be released at some point.
+Additional connectors are planned and will be released at some point in the future.
 If you want to [contribute](/development/contributing) why not develop a new [connector](/documentation/connectors)?

 ## Who should use Shadow Daemon?

 Shadow Daemon is for people who want to run their own dynamic website without constantly having to worry about attacks and vulnerabilities.

-Shadow Daemon is for people who want to know if and how their website is attacked to learn from it.
+Shadow Daemon is for people who want to know if and how their website is attacked.

 Shadow Daemon is for people who do not want to blindly place their trust in non-free software that does its work in secret and costs a fortune.